Crestwave/brainbash/README.md

 ## Program Info

 - It reads from a file named in the first argument
-	- If there are no arguments:
+	- If there are no arguments, it reads from `/dev/tty`
-		1. It reads from standard input
-		2. If `/dev/tty` is available, `,` reads from it instead
 - It only depends on Bash 4+ and is designed to be portable
 - It does not optimize on specific patterns
 - Unmatched brackets are only detected during runtime for speed